Frequently Asked Questions

-I have a bilingual colleague who can do the translation; could you proof it and certify it?
+I know someone who can do the translation; could you proof it and certify it?

 Sometimes we can.
-Often it is a question of whether or not the bilingual person has any experience in translation, we might be able to work with you.
+If the bilingual person has experience in translation, we might be able to work with you.
 A professional translator is a professional writer; good writing is a skill unto itself.
 Beyond that, a professional translator specializes in language switching and assimilating specialized language.
 Bilingual speakers are often more comfortable with certain topics in one language than the other.
-Translators work to bridge that gap and to create texts that read as well in the target language as they did in the original.
+Translators work to bridge that gap and to create texts that read as well in the translated language as they did in the original.
 Share the details of your project with us and we will let you know if this is something we can do.

 Who will translate my document?

 The translator working on your project is as likely to be in Western Massachusetts as anywhere else in the world; it is a question of time and available resources.
-We employ a combination of full-time and part-time professional freelancers and graduate students at the University of Massachusetts.
-Except in the cases of a few hard-to-find languages, all of them translate into their native languages with the support of one of our project managers.
+We employ a combination of staff translators, full-time and part-time professional freelance translators, and professors and graduate students at the University of Massachusetts Amherst.
+In the cases of a few hard-to-find languages, we reach out to native speakers who translate into their native languages with the support of one of our project managers.

 What is the difference between a certified translation and a notarized translation?

 Certification, a free service for all translations returned as hard-copies, is our agency’s signed claim stating that we stand behind the accuracy of the document.
 Notarization, an additional service, adds the notary’s signature as an official witness to the signing of the document.
 It can be added to the document itself as a footer or on a separate statement of accuracy.
-Once we know a bit about your project, we may be able to help you decide which is best.
+Tell us about your project and we can help you decide which is best.